Suburb overview

 Kearneys Spring is a regional centre in Queensland, Australia, with a population of approximately 9,419, making it a smaller community.
 Located approximately 108 km from the Brisbane CBD, Kearneys Spring is a regional area in Queensland.
 The median household income is $69,420 per year.

-Official Australia Post postcode for Kearneys Spring.
+Postcode for Kearneys Spring, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Straight-line distance from the suburb centroid to the nearest capital city CBD.
 Actual driving distance will be longer.